wicked-rainman/wicked-rainman.github.io/projects/M5Station-bat_Sensor_Server.md

 + Design and print a cool case that makes it look like an expensive gadget.

 As far as projects go, I think I met all the objectives except the last one.
-My 3D printer has given up the ghost, which is why all the sensors are just stuffed into a crappy box.
+My 3D printer has given up the ghost, which is why all the sensors are stuffed into a crappy box.
 At that stage I lost all interest - yet I'm still typing.

 ## Implementation